Canon 60D vs G7X

 Review summary: Canon 60D vs G7X

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon G7 X?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 60D: